luispuerto/luispuerto-net/_posts/2017-12-11-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-third-way.md

     $ sudo chmod a+x /force-iGPU-boot.sh # make ir executable
     $ sudo chflags hidden /force-iGPU-boot.sh # hide the file.
     ```
     In the future if you reset SMC and PRAM/NVRAM you just have to load in single user mode holding `cmd + S` and run:

     ```sh
     $ sh /force-iGPU-boot.sh
     ```

-11. ~~Then, you can copy the [AMDGPUWakeHandler](https://github.com/blackgate/AMDGPUWakeHandler), or the one I created <a href="http://luisspuerto.net/wp-content/uploads/2017/12/AMDGPUWakeHandler.kext_.zip">AMDGPUWakeHandler.kext</a>, to `/Library/Extensions` and run the following commands:~~
+11. ~~Then, you can copy the [AMDGPUWakeHandler](https://github.com/blackgate/AMDGPUWakeHandler), or the one I created A[MDGPUWakeHandler.kext](assets/docs/AMDGPUWakeHandler.kext.zip), to `/Library/Extensions` and run the following commands:~~
     ```sh
     $ # sudo chmod -R 755 /Library/Extensions/AMDGPUWakeHandler.kext
     $ # sudo chown -R root:wheel /Library/Extensions/AMDGPUWakeHandler.kext
     $ # sudo touch /Library/Extensions
     ```

 12. ~~This time you don't need to change the way the machine sleeps.
 And you can reboot~~

      I recommend you the way the machine sleeps to hibernate, but I haven't tested if it can sleeps normally after we apply the following step